 Apps are most frequently marketed and downloaded through platform-specific “App Stores”.
 Before an app can be housed within an app store, it must meet requirements set by the app store host.
 These conformance criteria intend to harmonize certain characteristics of app descriptions and access to information about intended uses of data and privacy controls.

-Informing Consumers/Users
+Product Information

 This category is about providing information about the product to consumers and also other parties (e.g., governments, consumer or provider organizations) who have interest in potential purchase, use, endorsement, or recommendation of apps.
 The experience of installing an app begins at an app store, and completes on a user device.
 See also the Conditions and Agreements section of this specification for guidance regarding Conditions and Agreements that usually appear as part of the App Store experience.